Teaching English in Hong Kong – A Step By Step Guide

 Types of Teaching Jobs in Hong Kong

-If you want to work in a public school in Hong King, one of the best ways to apply is through the Native English Teacher Scheme (NET).
+If you want to work in a public school in Hong Kong, one of the best ways to apply is through the Native English Teacher Scheme (NET).
 This is a government sponsored program offering teaching jobs for elementary and middle school positions.
 This programs are looking for native English teachers, with TEFL certificates from accredited TEFL courses.
 They may also require a degree diploma and some teaching experience.
 You can find more information about the NET programs at the Education Bureau here.

 You can teach English in private schools in Hong Kong, which usually offers more flexible hours and higher pay.
 Most of the classes will be carried out in the evenings and over the weekends, as they tend to work with after-school hours.